airswap/airswap-about/guides/build-a-maker.md

-Makers are HTTP servers that implement the [Maker API](#maker-api) using [JSON-RPC 2.0](http://www.jsonrpc.org/specification).
+Makers are HTTPS servers that implement the [Maker API](#maker-api) using [JSON-RPC 2.0](http://www.jsonrpc.org/specification).
 To be accessible by other applications and websites, these servers run at public endpoints with [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) enabled.
 Each endpoint (locator) is staked on an _indexer_ contract that takers query based on the tokens they wish to trade.

 # Introduction

 On AirSwap there are **makers**, generally available to trade, and **takers**, everyday people looking to buy or sell tokens.
 At the lower protocol level, where the software used by makers and takers interacts with Ethereum, there are **signers**, who set and cryptographically sign terms (an order), and **senders** who submit those terms for execution and settlement on the Swap contract.
-Within the [AirSwap Instant](https://instant.airswap.io/) system, a maker is always the **signer** and a taker is always the **sender** throughout the protocol implementation.
+Within the [AirSwap](https://instant.airswap.io/) system, a maker is always the **signer** and a taker is always the **sender** throughout the protocol implementation.

 - [**Orders**](./orders-and-signatures.md#creating-orders) are signed and executable trades and [**Quotes**](./orders-and-signatures.md#quotes) are indicative prices.
 Makers should provide both.
 - **Intent** is a signal to takers that a maker is trading specific tokens, including contact information (locator), without pricing.
 - **Locators** take the form of `hostname[:port][/path]` and resolve to web servers that implement the Maker API.
 The max length is 32 characters and `https://` is implied.

-# Quick Start
+# Resources

-## Tutorials

 - [_Deploy a Serverless Maker Bot on AirSwap_](https://medium.com/fluidity/deploy-a-serverless-maker-bot-on-airswap-part-i-1f711ff4d379) using Maker Kit and ZEIT.

-## Examples

-- [_Maker Kit_](https://github.com/airswap/airswap-maker-kit) includes tools and [examples](https://github.com/airswap/airswap-maker-kit-examples) to help you run a maker.
+- [_Maker Kit Examples_](https://github.com/airswap/airswap-maker-kit-examples) includes tools and examples to help you run a maker.

 # Maker API